en flag +1 214 306 68 37

-By 2035, at least 60% of health payers will offer some form of behavior-based insurance (BBI) alongside traditional coverage types.
-The penetration of BBI in life and health products in 2024 is low and will unlikely reach meaningful levels within 5 years.
+By 2035, at least 60% of health payers will offer some form of behavior-based insurance (BBI) alongside traditional coverage types, ScienceSoft's research team predicts.
+The penetration of BBI in life and health products is low in 2024 but will rapidly grow (so be prepared).

 Facts and Opinions Behind Our Prediction